The key is nipple and areola stimulation, done consistently.

 Also, herbs help increase supply.
 Popular ones include Fenugreek – 3 capsules, taken 3 times a day with food, and Blessed Thistle – same regimen.

 And finally, I have seen domperidone‘s marked effects.
-I think it should be a last resort, but it definitely yields results.
+As a prescription, I think it should be a last resort, but it definitely yields results.